 - Obtaining a yield: Multiple harvests throughout a single growing season

 Unlike many annuals that deplete soil nutrients, loofah produces substantial biomass that enriches your soil when composted.
 A single mature plant can generate 20-30 pounds of organic matter—stems, leaves, and non-viable fruits—all perfect for building humus-rich compost.
-Learn more about comprehensive loofah cultivation techniques.
+This demonstrates the importance of nutrient cycling in sustainable systems.

 Integrating Loofah in Food Forest Systems